derhuerst/vbb-modules/readme.md

 VBB also **[provides an API](https://www.vbb.de/de/article/fahrplan/webservices/schnittstellen-fuer-webentwickler/5070.html)** under a proprietary license.
 This *public* API provides all the information they have, but [is rate-limited, doesn't have CORS and isn't REST](https://github.com/derhuerst/vbb-rest/blob/master/docs/why.md#why-use-this-api).

-The VBB app talks to another ***private* API that has neither rate limits nor authentication**.
+The VBB app talks to another ***private* API that has no rate limits**.
 Please note that the usage of this API is not officially endorsed and does not have any licensing.
 Use it through the modules below at your own risk.

 These modules can be used to query data from the (private) API and other places.